Abstract-Intel/Portfolio/README.md

 ## About Me

-👨‍💻 I am passionate about AI, business, engineering, maths, psychology and french 📚 Currently, I am focusing on building my knowledge in Generative AI, bioinformatics, psychology, computational neuroscince 🎯 My goal is to build projects that are both creative and practical, while continuing to learn new concepts along the way.
+👨‍💻 I am passionate about AI, business, engineering, maths, psychology and french 📚 Currently, I am focusing on building my knowledge in Computational biology, AI and french.
+🎯 My goal is to build projects that are both creative and practical, while continuing to learn new concepts along the way.

+## GCSE Grades
+maths:
+english:
+biology:
+chemistry:
+physics:
+french:
+geography:
+computer science:
+engineering:

 ## Projects